DataFire/Integrations/integrations/generated/google_dataproc/README.md

   * scriptVariables `object`: Optional.
 Mapping of query variable names to values (equivalent to the Hive command: SET name="value";).

 ### InstanceGroupConfig
 * InstanceGroupConfig `object`: Optional.
-The config settings for Google Compute Engine resources in an instance group, such as a master or worker group.
+The config settings for Compute Engine resources in an instance group, such as a master or worker group.
   * accelerators `array`: Optional.
-The Google Compute Engine accelerator configuration for these instances.Beta Feature: This feature is still under development.
+The Compute Engine accelerator configuration for these instances.Beta Feature: This feature is still under development.
 It may be changed before final release.
     * items [AcceleratorConfig](#acceleratorconfig)
   * diskConfig [DiskConfig](#diskconfig)
   * imageUri `string`: Output only.
-The Google Compute Engine image resource used for cluster instances.
+The Compute Engine image resource used for cluster instances.
 Inferred from SoftwareConfig.image_version.
-  * instanceNames `array`: Optional.
+  * instanceNames `array`: Output only.
 The list of instance names.
-Cloud Dataproc derives the names from cluster_name, num_instances, and the instance group if not set by user (recommended practice is to let Cloud Dataproc derive the name).
+Cloud Dataproc derives the names from cluster_name, num_instances, and the instance group.
     * items `string`
   * isPreemptible `boolean`: Optional.
 Specifies that this instance group contains preemptible instances.
   * machineTypeUri `string`: Optional.
-The Google Compute Engine machine type used for cluster instances.A full URL, partial URI, or short name are valid.
+The Compute Engine machine type used for cluster instances.A full URL, partial URI, or short name are valid.
 Examples:
   * managedGroupConfig [ManagedGroupConfig](#managedgroupconfig)
   * numInstances `integer`: Optional.
 The number of VM instances in the instance group.
 For master instance groups, must be set to 1.